 You hear all the time how important sleep is for your mind and body but may never fully understand the effects until your own sleep is lacking.
 Those rumors about the importance of sleep are true and adequate sleep for healthcare professionals is vital to remain alert, relieve stress, avoid medical errors, and ensure patient safety.

 The National Sleep Foundation recommends adults get seven to nine hours of sleep each night for optimal health.
 Because seven to nine hours of consecutive rest isn’t always an option, talk to your healthcare facility about breaks and on-call or nap rooms you can use during long shifts.
-Studies show that even a 20-minute power nap can improve alertness and overall mood.
+Studies show that even a 20-minute power nap can improve alertness, overall mood, and well being.

 Research published in the journal “Sleep,” reports there is a “wealth of evidence that brief daytime naps of 10 to 20 minutes decrease subjective sleepiness, increase objective alertness, and improve cognitive performance.”